welcome to the Duke global travel office guidance for entry visas to the People’s Republic of China.

 A. We cannot apply for an entry visa to the People’s Republic of China (China) – no matter your citizenship or the type of visa we are pursuing – until we are within 90 days of your intended arrival date in China.

-B. Once you are within that time frame, please initiate the visa process by emailing a photo or scan of your passport biographical page and your flight itinerary to Christy Parrish.
+B. Once you are within that time frame, please initiate the visa process by emailing a color photo or scan of your passport biographical page and your flight itinerary to the Global Travel Office.

 C. If it is too early to apply, you can still begin pulling together the materials outlined below as soon as you know you will visit China in order to be prepared to apply once we are within the allotted window.

-D. If you have other international travel during that 90-days for which you will need your passport, if you are a U.S. passport holder, we can explore securing a second passport for you to process for your visa while you travel on your primary passport.
-Certain other nationalities offer their citizens a second, limited-validity as well and you can email Christy for more information.
+D. If you have other international travel during those 90-days for which you will need your passport, if you are a U.S. passport holder, we can explore securing a second passport for you to process your visa while you travel on your primary passport.
+Certain other nationalities offer their citizens a second, limited validity as well, and you can email GTO for more information.

-The list of required items for a PRC short-term stay visa, are as follows:
+The list of required items for a PRC short-term stay visa is as follows:

-2. Applicants much have at least two completely blank “visa” pages.
-Note: these must be consecutively numbered in the order of pages and cannot be those pages for ‘endorsements’ or that do not indicate they are for “visas”).
+2. Applicants must have at least two completely blank visa pages and provide a digital, color photo or scan of these pages.
+Note: the pages must be consecutively numbered and cannot be 'endorsement' pages or pages that do not explicitly indicate they are for 'visas.'

-3. Applicants must provide one digital headshot to begin the process.
+3. Applicants must provide one digital, color headshot to begin the process.
 This photo must meet the standards of the Chinese Embassy.
-You can view the digital requirements online at http://us.china-embassy.gov.cn/eng/lsfw/zj/qz2021/201612/t20161206_4410998.htm.
-Note: We recommend traveler's have a friend or family member take a photo of the applicant, standing against a white/off-white wall, with a "resting, neutral facial expression" (no glasses or headwear) and bright lighting.
-Please email photos to Christy for review/editing.
+This photo must meet the PRC Embassy’s Chinese visa photo requirements.
+Note: We recommend travelers have a friend or family member take a photo of the applicant, standing against a white/off-white wall, with a "resting, neutral facial expression" (no glasses or headwear) and bright lighting.
+Please email photos to GTO for review/editing.

-4. Applicants must provide a digital photo or scan of either an NC driver’s license, utility bill or lease/mortgage statement proving residency and matching the address of the applicant.
+4. Applicants must provide a digital, color photo or scan of either an NC driver’s license, utility bill or lease/mortgage statement proving residency and matching the address of the applicant.

 2. We will draft and secure your DKU invitation letter for your China Visa Application.

-3. If you have an invitation from a non-DKU host, please send that to Christy to ensure it is in the format, and contains the information, required by China.
+3. If you have an invitation from a non-DKU host, please email it to GTO to ensure it is in the correct format and contains the information required by China.

-7. Past travel: As of March 2024, the PRC Embassy has announced that they wish to know all countries other than the U.S. and PRC that the applicant has visited in the last 12-months only (previously it was the last 5-years).
-If the traveler has visited any countries in the Middle East and Africa.
-Please email these details to Christy as you may have to fill out a supplemental form.
+7. Past travel: As of March 2024, the PRC Embassy has announced that they wish to know all countries other than the U.S. and PRC that the applicant has visited in the last 12 months only (previously it was the last 5 years).
+If the traveler has visited any countries in the Middle East and Africa, please email these details to GTO as you may have to fill out a supplemental form.